orbitalquark/textadept/docs/api.md

 * *`stdout_cb`*: Optional Lua function that accepts a string parameter for a block of standard output read from the child.
 Stdout is read asynchronously in 1KB or 0.5KB blocks (depending on the platform), or however much data is available at the time.
-  At the moment, only the Win32 terminal version sends all output, whether it be stdout or stderr, to this callback after the process finishes.
+  At the moment, only the Windows terminal version sends all output, whether it be stdout or stderr, to this callback after the process finishes.
 * *`stderr_cb`*: Optional Lua function that accepts a string parameter for a block of standard error read from the child.
 Stderr is read asynchronously in 1KB or 0.5kB blocks